veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Advanced Security Features/certificate-authentication.md

 > This guide requires an Anka Enterprise (or higher) license.

+For this tutorial you will need:

+1. A Root CA certificate.
+For more information about CAs, see https://en.wikipedia.org/wiki/Certificate_authority.
+Usually provided by your organization or where you obtain your certificate signing.
+We will refer to this as **anka-ca-crt.pem** and **anka-ca-key.pem**.
+2. A certificate (signed with the Root CA) for the Anka Build Cloud Controller & Registry.
+3. Certificates (signed with the Root CA) for your Anka Build Nodes so they can connect/authenticate with the Anka Build Cloud Controller & Registry.

+The guide will show you how to generate self-signed versions of these.
+If you already have certificates, you can skip the generation steps/commands.

+> If you're using a signed certificate for the controller dashboard, but self-signed certificates for your nodes and CI tools, you'll need to specify the `--cacert` for `ankacluster join` and `anka registry add` commands and point it to the signed CA certificate.
+You'll usually see `SSLError: ("bad handshake: Error([('SSL routines', 'tls_process_server_certificate', 'certificate verify failed')],)",)` if the wrong CA is being used.

 ## Obtain a Root CA certificate

-For this tutorial you will need a CA certificate with it's private key.
-For more information about CAs, see https://en.wikipedia.org/wiki/Certificate_authority.

-For the rest of this section, CA certificate and key will be referred to as **anka-ca-crt.pem** and **anka-ca-key.pem**.

-If you don’t have one, you can create it with openssl and add it to your keychain:
+If you don’t have a, you can create it with openssl and add it to your keychain:

 ```shell
 cd ~